htoooth/mississippi2/readme.md

 #####`miss.fromObservable(observable, stream, [encoding])`

-Writes an observable sequence to a stream.
+Writes an observable sequence to a writable stream.

 __Arguments__